omkeshri/cache/Docker.md

 6. `docker exec -it containername/id bash` -> It will return us inside the container terminal.
 7. `docker run -it -p machineportno:containerportno imagename` -> Map the port
 8. `docker run -it -e key=value -e key=value imagename` -> To pass env variable
-9. `docker build -t imagename` -> To build docker image
+9. `docker build -t imagename .` -> To build docker image
 10. `docker push imagename(same as repo name)` -> To push images to docker hub
 11. `docker compose up` -> To run docker compose(-d for bg run)
 11. `docker compose down` -> To remove docker compose
 12. `docker network create networkname` -> To create custom network
 13. `docker network inspect networkname` -> To inspect network
+14. `docker run -it -v volname:containerpath imagename` -> To add volume(storage) to the image
+15. `docker service create --name servicename --replicas replicanumber --publish port:portservice servicename` -> To create service in swarm
+16. `docker service ls` -> To show all services
+17. `docker rm servicename` -> To remove service
+18. `docker service inspect --pretty servicename`
+19. `docker service scale servicename/id=noofreplicas` -> To scale up/down the replicas
+20. `docker update --availability drain/active serviceid`

 ### Docker Network
 A Docker network is how containers communicate with each other and the outside world.